ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 -------

-# Appendix B - Acknowledgments
+# Appendix C - Acknowledgments
 <!--
 `(Note: A Work Product approved by the OP should include a list of people who participated in the development of the Work Product.
 This is generally done by collecting the list of names in this appendix.
 This list should be initially compiled by the Chair, and any Member of the OP may add or remove their names from the list by request.
 Remove this note before submitting for publication.)`
 -->